Ebawak-W/MRI_volume_resampler/README.md

-# NIfTI Volume Resampling: Isotropic to Anisotropic
+# NIfTI 3D Volume Resampling: Isotropic to Anisotropic or 'any'tropic

-Tools for resampling MRI NIfTI volumes from 100 micron isotropic spacing to 100×100×150 micron anisotropic spacing.
+Tools for resampling MRI NIfTI volumes from 100 micron or any isotropic spacing to a new micron spacing.

 ## Installation